-TREATMENT: Bulldog head tremors, are usually intermittent and are usually considered harmless, thus NO treatment is required.
+TREATMENT: Bulldog head tremors are usually intermittent and are usually considered harmless, thus NO treatment is required.

 Head Tremors in Bulldogs and French Bulldogs OTHER:

 - Bulldog and French Bulldog Focal Seizures: Bulldog focal seizures that involve the head could imitate the more common bulldog idiopathic head shaking (“bulldog head bobbing, bulldog head nodding, bulldog head tremors).
-The area of the brain that is affected is the area that controls movement.
+The area of the brain affected is the area that controls movement.

-Bulldog idopathic head tremors patients remain alert and responsive, while bulldogs suffering from focal seizures exhibit a change in mental status
+Bulldog idopathic head tremors patients remain alert and responsive, while bulldogs suffering from focal seizures exhibit a change in mental status.

 Dr. Kraemer’s V4B Head Tremors in Bulldogs and French Bulldogs MAINTENANCE:

-Don’t panic! bulldog head shaking (bulldog head bobbing) is not an emergency nor a life-threatening event.
+Don’t panic!
+Bulldog head shaking (bulldog head bobbing) is not an emergency, nor a life-threatening event.
 It is considered idiopathic (arising from an unknown cause) and is harmless.

-Seizure medication is controversial, if your bulldog has no seizure history I usually do not prescribe anything.
+Seizure medication is controversial, if your bulldog has no seizure history, I usually do not prescribe anything.